ksa242/pdfsed-tools/README.md

     MASK color

-Transparent color (mask) for the image (default: none).
-Use 0xRRGGBB hex number for readability, although a simple integer will do.
+Transparent color of the image (default: none).
+Use 0xRRGGBB hex number.

+    MASK-IMAGE "file-name"

+Monochrome mask image's file name (default: none).

     DRAW TEXT "file-name" [DPI dpi] [POS x y] [SCALE factor]

 Draws a hidden text on the current page.
 First argument is the text layout script file name, and is mandatory.
 Both hOCR (.hocr/.htm/.html) and djvused (.djvused) file types are supported.

+**PDFSED-RUN EXPECTS UTF-8 TEXT INPUT!
+RUSSIAN IS THE ONLY LANGUAGE SUPPORTED UNTIL THERE IS A WAY TO PUT PROPER UTF-8 INTO PDF USING LIBHARU!**

 Optional arguments are:

     DPI dpi